 "The planting of trees means improved water quality, resulting in less runoff and erosion.
 This allows more recharging of the ground water supply.
-Wooded areas help prevent the transport of sediment and chemicals into streams." -USDA Forest Service forest resources within Washington.
-This can be achieved through the development review process, establishing strong limits of clearing and making tree and forest preservation a known priority of the Planning Board.
-However, woodland clearing on large wooded tracts should be limited to ensure that forest health is maintained and the benefits that accrue to other natural resources, such as protection of critical habitat are assured.
+Wooded areas help prevent the transport of sediment and chemicals into streams." -USDA Forest Service

 "In laboratory research, visual exposure to settings with trees has produced significant recovery from stress within five minutes, as indicated by changes in blood pressure and muscle tension." -Dr. Roger S. Ulrich Texas A&M University